AllenNeuralDynamics/nmcp-deploy/README.md

-# Neuron Browser Internal Deployment
+# Neuron Morphology Community Toolbox Internal Deployment
-NDB is a collection of services for managing annotated neuron data.
+The Neuron Morphology Community Toolbox is a collection of services for managing annotated neuron data.

-## Usage
-After installation the various services are available on dedicated ports of the host machine.
-For example, the SWC file services are available in the 965x range.
-A landing page with links to each service is exposed on port 80.

 ## Installation
 The current implementation uses Docker with Docker Compose to manage the multiple independent services.